jgsteeler/divergent-flow-core/README.md

 - CI runs Node 20 and a Postgres service; no docker-compose is used in pipelines.
 - The provided `Dockerfile` is for building deployable images in CI/CD.
 - docker-compose files are intentionally not tracked; create your own local compose if you prefer containers for development.
+- Environment files live only at the monorepo root.
+Packages do not carry their own `.env` files.
+The API loads env from the root automatically in development via a small loader.

+### Environment loading behavior

+- Priority when running locally: `.env.local` → `.env.{NODE_ENV}` → `.env`
+- You can force a specific file by setting `ENV_FILE` (relative to repo root or absolute)
+- In Docker/containers (`DOCKER=true`), env files are not auto-loaded; pass env at runtime instead.

 ## Architecture